upadeshng/csv-json-generator/README.md

 1. Clone the project to the server

-2. Start using base url
+2. Start using base url with default controller/action as site/index